AnimeInterlink/Dis-Snek/docs/src/Guides/99 Migration From D.py.md

      - If you see `ERROR: Could not find a version that satisfies the requirement dis_snek (from versions: none)` when trying to `pip install dis-snek`, this is your problem.

 2. Classes/Models
-     - Your client is `dis_snek.Snake`.
+     - Your client is `dis_snek.Client`.
 (Note that commands are a first-class feature, so this is a replacement to both `discord.Client` and `discord.ext.commands.Bot`)
      - Cogs are `Scales`.
      - `Member` is not a subclass of `User`, if you're using `isinstance`, you'll want to check both explicitly.